liloSc/VRGame/README.md

-# Your project name, One short description (1 or 2 lines), The target platform/device, Students Names, You development platform (PC/Mac ...
-OS ...) and if necessary comments about specific configuration you used to develop and build.
-    2. A Build / Compiled final version of your project (APK file).

 # Space Game in VR
 This is an interactive educational game about the solar system.
 We wanted to enable users to learn by actively participating in the virtual environment.
 The task is to put the planets in their right orbits while learning more about them.